What Services are Available on Rarotonga?

 While we always recommend having all the medication you need with you for your stay in the Cook Islands and Rarotonga (see What to Medication to Pack in Your First Aid Kit for the Cook Islands for advice), if there is anything you end up needing, you have a few options for purchasing medication and health care products on Rarotonga.

-Light medications (like painkillers), baby products and toiletries are sold in supermarkets on Rarotonga, as listed in the section above.
+Light medications (such as painkillers), baby products, and toiletries are sold in supermarkets on Rarotonga, as listed in the section above.

 - Cook Islands Pharmacy (Taputapuatea Road, Avarua)